How to Lower Your Student Loan Interest Rate

-When you are repaying your student loans, a portion of your monthly payment goes to principal and a portion goes to interest.
-If you can lower student loans interest rate, more of your money will go towards paying off your balance and less toward interest so your loan will cost less.
+When you are repaying your student loans, a portion of your monthly payment goes to the principal, and a portion goes to interest.
+If you can lower your student loan interest rate, more of your money will go towards paying off your loan balance and less toward interest so your loan will cost less.

 To do that, you need to know how to get a lower interest rate on student loans.
 The good news is, there are a few techniques that can help you to drop the cost you're paying to borrow.

 The easiest way to lower student loans interest rate is to set up automatic payments on your loans.